-5. Martha Jefferson Randolph, will, written in Washington, D.C. by an unidentified hand, April 18, 1834.
-Edgehill-Randolph Papers, University of Virginia.
+5. Martha Jefferson Randolph, will, written in Washington, D.C. by an unidentified hand, April 18, 1834, Edgehill-Randolph Papers, Special Collections, University of Virginia Library.

 6. Thomas Jefferson Randolph, will, written January 24, 1873 and probated December 6, 1875, Albemarle County Will Book, 29:133.
 By 1873 when Randolph's will was written, the four silver plates were being used as under-plates for the vegetable dishes, even though they are not intended for that purpose originally.

 7. Jefferson to Vine Utley, Monticello, March 21, 1819, in L&B, 15:187.
 Transcription available at Founders Online.